extendr/extendr/README.md

 [![Logo](https://github.com/extendr/extendr/raw/master/extendr-logo-256.png)](https://github.com/extendr/extendr/raw/master/extendr-logo-256.png)

+## Welcome!

+extendR is a suite of software packages, see the website [extendR](https://extendr.github.io/) for an overview.

+This repository is for the rust crate `extendr-api` specifically.

+For user guide detailing how to use extendR, see [user-guide](https://extendr.github.io/user-guide/).

 ## Installation - Rust

-Extendr is available on [crates.io](https://crates.io/crates/extendr-api).
+`extendr-api` is published on [crates.io](https://crates.io/crates/extendr-api).

-Simply add this line to the `[dependencies]` section of a rust crate.
+Simply add this line to the `[dependencies]` section of your `Cargo.toml`.
 You will then be able to call R code from Rust.

 ```toml